Working across all areas of financial planning, Stefani provides her clients with a personal and tailored wealth management service.

 Stefani truly values the strong relationships she has developed with her existing clients, and also enjoys meeting and establishing new connections.
 She takes the time to gain an understanding of her clients’ individual situations, needs and aspirations in order to support them to achieving their lifetime financial goals.

 She works with her clients to ensure they make well-informed financial decisions by implementing a financial plan, which provides clarity on what action they need to take.
 As her clients’ circumstances and aspirations evolve over time, their plans are reviewed and adjusted, when necessary.

-Stefani has a large number of clients who have a keen interest in investing in an ethical, sustainable and thematic manner.
+Stefani has a large number of clients who have a keen interest in investing in a sustainable manner.
 She will ensure that their individual environmental and ethical considerations are placed at the forefront of their financial and investment planning.

 Stefani’s areas of expertise include tax-efficient investing, retirement planning (both pre and post-retirement), inheritance tax planning and arranging protection.

 Stefani works alongside her network of professional connections such as lawyers and accountants, to ensure that all areas of a client’s financial plan are dealt with appropriately.

 Outside of work

 Stefani lives in Warlingham, Surrey with her husband Stuart and young son Oscar.
 Outside of work, Stefani is kept busy by Oscar’s active social life but when a babysitter has been appointed, she will splash out on a nice meal to catch up with friends and family.

 She enjoys travelling across the globe and will always spend at least a week skiing in the Alps.

 Stefani achieved her Chartered Financial Planner status in 2013 and has been a STEP (Society of Estate and Trust Practitioners) Affiliate since 2015.
 Stefani graduated from the University of Sheffield, with a BA Hons in Economics.